General

 Range and Habitat

-Streaked Shearwater: Breeds in large numbers on islands of southern Japan.
-In autumn may be seen in Hawaii and, occasionally, off the coast of California.
-Pelagic, comes ashore only to breed.
+Streaked Shearwater: This species breeds in large numbers in Japan and the islands off of Japan's southern coast.
+After breeding, they migrate toward Australia.
+In the autumn, they may be seen in Hawaii and, occasionally, off the coast of northern and central California.
+These birds are pelagic, coming ashore only to breed.

 Breeding and Nesting